Flashky/learn-unity/Components - Particle System.md

 These three properties will allow us to change the scale of the emmiting shape and its orientation.

+### Texture Sheet Animation

+Allows you to use a texture sheet with multiple tiles or subframes to be used as an animation of the particle.

+#### Tiles

+Allows to define tiles of the sheet.

+Example:
+When using a sheet with 3 horizontal images, you would set it as (x,y) = (3,1).

+#### Time mode

+Play with this values so you can change how the particles change over the sheet.

+#### Start Frame

+Allows you customize on which image from the sheet the particle animation will start.

 ### Renderer

 #### Material

 By default, the particle system uses a material called **Default-ParticleSystem**.
+If your material uses an image sheet, you can set Texture Sheet Animation to cycle through the tiles.
 You can change that in this configuration parameter.

 See also: https://github.com/Flashky/learn-unity/blob/master/Assets%20-%20Materials